considbrs-webdev / modularity-toc

 Sliding Track

---toc-border-width: Width of the sliding track border (default: 4px)--toc-track-color: Color of the active sliding indicator (default: #666)--toc-border-color: Color of the background track (default: #ccc)--toc-track-top: Calculated top position of the sliding indicator--toc-track-height: Calculated height of the sliding indicator
+--toc-border-width: Width of the track border line (default: 4px)--toc-track-width: Width of the background track line (default: 4px)--toc-track-indicator: Color of the active sliding indicator (default: #666)--toc-track-color: Color of the background track (default: #ccc)--toc-track-top: Calculated top position of the sliding indicator (set by JS)--toc-track-height: Calculated height of the sliding indicator (set by JS)

 General